toadlyBroodle/botlab/README.md

 ---

-❤️ Thank you for using botlab.dev!
+❤️ Thank you for using botlab!
 We hope this project helps you harness the awesome power of AI.